Pardo's Push

-Pardo's Push was an aviation maneuver carried out by then-Captain (Lt Col USAF Ret) John R. "Bob" Pardo, USAF in order to move his wingman's badly damaged F-4 Phantom II to friendly air space during the Vietnam War.
+Pardo's Push was an aviation maneuver carried out by then-Captain (Lt Col USAF Ret) John R. "Bob" Pardo (1934–2023), USAF in order to move his wingman's badly damaged F-4 Phantom II to friendly air space during the Vietnam War.

 History

-Captain Bob Pardo (with Weapon System Officer 1st Lt Steve Wayne) and wingman Captain Earl Aman (with Weapon System Officer 1st Lt Robert Houghton) were assigned to the 8th Tactical Fighter Wing, 433rd Tactical Fighter Squadron, at Ubon Royal Thai Air Force Base, Thailand.
+Captain Bob Pardo (with Weapon Systems Officer 1st Lt Steve Wayne) and wingman Captain Earl Aman (with Weapon Systems Officer 1st Lt Robert Houghton) were assigned to the 8th Tactical Fighter Wing, 433rd Tactical Fighter Squadron, at Ubon Royal Thai Air Force Base, Thailand.
 In March 1967, they were trying to attack a steel mill in North Vietnam just north of Hanoi.

 On March 10, 1967, the sky was clear for a bombing run, but both F-4 Phantom IIs were hit by anti-aircraft fire.
 Aman's plane took the worst damage; his fuel tank had been hit, and he quickly lost most of his fuel.
 Aman and Houghton then determined that they did not have enough fuel to make it to a KC-135 tanker aircraft over Laos.

 To avoid having Aman and Houghton bail out over hostile territory, Pardo decided to try pushing the airplane.
 Pardo first tried pushing the plane using Aman's drag chute compartment but turbulence interfered.

 Pardo then tried to use Aman's tailhook to push the plane.
 The Phantom, having been originally designed as a naval aircraft for the U.S. Navy and U.S. Marine Corps, was equipped with a heavy duty tailhook for landings aboard aircraft carriers and for emergency arrestments ashore.
 Aman lowered his tailhook and Pardo moved behind Aman until the tailhook was against Pardo's windscreen.
 Aman then shut down both of his J79 jet engines.
-The push worked, reducing the rate of descent considerably, but the tailhook slipped off the windscreen every 15 to 30 seconds and Pardo would have to reposition his plane.
+The push worked, reducing the rate of descent considerably, but the tailhook slipped off the windscreen every 15 to 30 seconds, and each time Pardo had to reposition his plane to do it again.
 Pardo also struggled with a fire in one of his own engines and eventually had to shut it down.
 In the remaining 10 minutes of flight time, Pardo used the one last engine to slow the descent of both planes.